noiseprotocol/noise_spec/noise.md

 The second and third checks are necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys.
 Noise also uses ephemeral public keys to randomize PSK-based encryption.
 Patterns failing these checks could result in subtle but catastrophic security flaws.

+Users are recommended to only use the handshake patterns listed below, or other patterns that have been vetted by experts to satisfy the above checks.

 7.2.
 One-way patterns
 ----------------------